didlix/ntlk.net/source/about/index.md

 layout: default
 title: About
 ---

-I'm Natalia Buckley, interaction designer based in Brighton/London and member of [BuildBrighton][].
+I'm Nat Buckley, technologist and interaction designer based in Brighton/London.
+I imagine, make, break and fix things.
+Can be occasionally spotted at [BuildBrighton][].

-This is my personal blog where I intend to write about physical computing, interaction design and my ongoing projects.
+This is my personal blog where I intend to talk about physical computing, interaction design and my ongoing projects.
+It has evolved to be a place where I mainly put my own writing, while interesting things I find live on my [Tumblr][].

 If you'd like to see some of my work, have a look at my [portfolio][].